How to Integrate an Exercise Schedule Into Your Daily Routine

 Track your progress

 Isn’t it great that phones have notes apps these days?
 It makes it so much easier to track your exercise progress.
 When you track your exercise, you can see how much progress you’re making.
-Whether you went from walking one to two miles per day or from jogging three to six, visual proof of your betterment is the best motivation to keep your mind and body strong.
+Whether you go from walking one to two miles per day or from jogging three to six, visual proof of your betterment is the best motivation to keep your mind and body strong.

 As a reminder, always remember to wear your medical ID bracelet indicating you have diabetes and whether or not you take insulin when you exercise.
 Plus, no matter what you do, make sure always to carry Transcend Glucose Gels wherever you go.
 Transcend Glucose Gels help manage your blood sugar accurately and efficiently, with 15 g of glucose in a durable, compact pouch.
 Be prepared to beat the low!